csphilli/csphilli/README.md

 My name is Christopher (Chris is perfectly fine).
 I'm a full stack developer.
 I come from a financial background.
 After a pretty hefty life changing event, I decided that another change was necessary and I jumped into programming.
 And I never looked back.
 Passionate is a good word to describe it.
 But I like insatiable even more.
 I'm always on the look out for something fun to work on.

 ## Tech
-Here's a bit of what I'm working with and what I consider myself to have knowledge of.

 <div align="left">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/go/go-original.svg" height="40" alt="go logo"  />